-3 Pursuing the agenda
+3 | Pursuing the agenda

-3.1 Advancing a European Al research agenda
+3.1 | Advancing a European Al research agenda

 The research agenda described above spans fundamental and applied research, with different AI theories, methods, and applications contributing to advancing the frontiers of ADR technologies and their use in critical areas of need.
 By tapping into diverse research networks, where each NoE is driving advances in ADR research across Europe, and convening to progress research in ways that accommodate the needs of different research priorities.
-Links between these research challenges and the Work Packages implemented by each NoE are described in the Annex 2.
-This table is intended as a snapshot of current programmes, based on a loose mapping of NoE Work Packages already established by existing NoEs to the cross-cutting themes in this document; there are overlaps between themes and research topics, the nuances of which will not be represented in this high-level view.
-As newly initiated NoEs set up their programmes, and existing NoEs adapt theirs to changing needs, further research activities will be developed under each of these themes.
+Links between these research challenges and the Work Packages implemented by each NoE are described in the

-3.2 Supporting a European Al ecosystem
+3.2 | Supporting a European Al ecosystem

-Alongside this ambitious research agenda, activity from the NoEs is helping to seed and grow the European AI ecosystem.
+Alongside this ambitious research agenda, activity from the NoEs is helping to seed and grow the European Al ecosystem.
 Reflecting the needs of the wide range of potential AI applications and user groups, a variety of enabling actions are required to support individuals, communities, organisations, and governments to benefit from AI, and manage the risks associated with its use.
-The EU's AI policy portfolio has already identified the need to grow Europe's AI skills base; to attract leading research talent and maintain European research leadership; to support businesses to adopt AI technologies; and to provide tools, platforms, and datasets to encourage AI development.
-In response to these needs, the NoEs are taking action to deliver education and training; boost research collaborations and connectivity; encourage industry adoption of AI; and provide tools and toolkits for AI research.
-The sections that follow illustrate how NoE activities contribute to each of these areas.
+The EU's AI policy portfolio has already identified the need to grow Europe's AI skills base; to attract leading research